CalebClauson/text-rpg/README.md

 - full heal on level up
 - increased XP requirement for future levels

-This helps the game feel more progressive and gives fights a sense of growth over time.
+This helps fights feel meaningful and gives the run a stronger sense of progression.

-## Level Up Move Choices
+### Level-Up Move Choices

 When the player levels up, the game can offer random move choices from the move pool.